LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 > *Build responsive, mobile-first projects on the web with the world's most popular front-end component library.*&mdash;from the [Bootstrap web site](https://getbootstrap.com/).

-Current version: 5.3 as of October 2023, but these notes are based on version 4.0, however the concepts and features described here haven't changed.
+Current version: 5.3 as of October 2023, but these notes are based on version 5, however the majority of the classes and concepts apply to version 4 as well.

 ## What is Bootstrap?